-Even though people have burned wood for millennia, we now know that wood smoke can impact the health of your family and others around you.
+While people have always burned wood, we now know that wood smoke can impact the health of your family and others around you.
 It contains wood tars, gases, and soot, as well as chemicals like carbon monoxide, dioxins, volatile organic compounds (VOCs), and fine particles.
-Many of these are the same toxic substances found in tobacco smoke, and it is believed that wood smoke has many of the same health consequences as tobacco smoke.

 People who frequently breathe wood smoke are at risk for serious adverse health effects.
 One source of health problems is the fine particles in wood smoke.